junxit/us-congress-code/title-15/chapter-2a/sec-77z-2.md

       - **(ii)** the accompanying oral statement referred to in clause (i) identifies the document, or portion thereof, that contains the additional information about those factors relating to the forward-looking statement; and
       - **(iii)** the information contained in that written document is a cautionary statement that satisfies the standard established in paragraph (1)(A).
   - **(3)** *Availability* Any document filed with the Commission or generally disseminated shall be deemed to be readily available for purposes of paragraph (2).
-  - **(4)** *Effect on other safe harbors* The exemption provided for in paragraph (1) shall be in addition to any exemption that the Commission may establish by rule or regulation under subsection (g) of this section.
+  - **(4)** *Effect on other safe harbors* The exemption provided for in paragraph (1) shall be in addition to any exemption that the Commission may establish by rule or regulation under subsection (g).
 - **(d)** *Duty to update* Nothing in this section shall impose upon any person a duty to update a forward-looking statement.
-- **(e)** *Dispositive motion* On any motion to dismiss based upon subsection (c)(1) of this section, the court shall consider any statement cited in the complaint and cautionary statement accompanying the forward-looking statement, which are not subject to material dispute, cited by the defendant.
+- **(e)** *Dispositive motion* On any motion to dismiss based upon subsection (c)(1), the court shall consider any statement cited in the complaint and cautionary statement accompanying the forward-looking statement, which are not subject to material dispute, cited by the defendant.
 - **(f)** *Stay pending decision on motion* In any private action arising under this subchapter, the court shall stay discovery (other than discovery that is specifically directed to the applicability of the exemption provided for in this section) during the pendency of any motion by a defendant for summary judgment that is based on the grounds that—
   - **(1)** the statement or omission upon which the complaint is based is a forward-looking statement within the meaning of this section; and
   - **(2)** the exemption provided for in this section precludes a claim for relief.